-Welcome to the Resilient Futures issue
+Welcome to the Reflection issue

 Thank you and we look forward to continuing to evolve Sitelines in collaboration with our readership and the BCSLA membership.
 Also, thanks to the advertisers whose support helps make this publication possible.